jasonbrianhall/willytheworm/README.md

 Every great level needs:
 1. Willy (of course!)
-2. Two ball pits (the last one placed is where the action starts)
+2. Two or more ball pits (the last one placed is where the action starts).
+Balls not getting stuck.
 3. A bell (Willy's ultimate goal!)
 4. Your creative touch of obstacles and challenges!
+5. Winnability.
+Make it winnable.

 ### 🎵 A Symphony of Nostalgia